-COVID-19 triggers inflammation in both the body and the brain, giving rise to psychiatric symptoms, particularly in individuals who have been discharged from the hospital after experiencing a significant level of emotional stress due to confinement within the hospital setting and the impact of the disease itself.
-Social distancing and social isolation measures have led patients being more prone to anxiety symptoms, depressive disorders and insomnia, resulting in the occurrence of post-traumatic stress disorder (PTSD).
-PTSD is a persistent and intense experience of traumatic memories, psychological and physiological suffering, symbolizing aspects of the traumatic event, continuous symptoms of increased excitability and occupational impairment in several important areas of their life.
+This is an open access article distributed under the terms of the Creative Commons Attribution License ©2025 The authors the hospital after experiencing a significant level of emotional stress due to confinement within the hospital setting and the impact of the disease itself2.
+Social distancing and social isolation measures3 have led patients to be more prone to anxiety symptoms, depressive disorders, and insomnia, resulting in the occurrence of post-traumatic stress disorder (PTSD)2.
+PTSD is a persistent and intense experience of traumatic memories, psychological and physiological suffering, symbolizing aspects of the traumatic event, continuous symptoms of increased excitability, and occupational impairment in several key areas of their life4.

-According to previous evidence, individuals with COVID-19 manifest psychiatric symptoms that persist or become present months after the initial infection.
-In a study carried out in Italy, about 56% of COVID-19 survivors had at least one of the domains evaluated for psychiatric sequelae (PTSD, depression, anxiety, insomnia and obsessive-compulsive symptomatology) after one month of hospitalization.
+According to previous evidence, individuals with COVID-19 manifest psychiatric symptoms that persist or become present months after the initial infection5.
+In a study carried out in Italy, about 56% of COVID-19 survivors had at least one of the domains evaluated for psychiatric sequelae (PTSD, depression, anxiety, insomnia, and obsessive-compulsive symptomatology) after one month of hospitalization6.

-Patients who required hospitalization witnessed traumatic events during their hospitalization, such as sudden deterioration from the disease, emergency resuscitation procedures, or even death.
-Situations of this nature can trigger PTSD, which is manifested by a set of emotional and behavioral reactions.
+Patients who requested hospitalization witnessed traumatic events during their hospitalization, such as sudden deterioration from the disease, emergency resuscitation procedures, or even death7.
+Situations of this nature can trigger PTSD, which is manifested by a set of emotional and behavioral reactions8.

-At the time of this study, no literature findings were available regarding the impact of Covid-19 on the occurrence of PTSD, quality of life, muscle strength, or functional capacity among patients who had required hospitalization.
-Corral et al. elucidated the effects of symptoms, encompassing dyspnea, fatigue/muscle weakness, PTSD, anxiety, and depression in patients who had recovered from Covid-19 without hospitalization, revealing impairment across all the aforementioned outcomes.
+At the time of this study, no literature findings were available regarding the impact of COVID-19 on the occurrence of PTSD, quality of life, muscle strength, or functional capacity among patients who had required hospitalization.
+Corral et al.9 elucidated the effects of symptoms, encompassing dyspnea, fatigue/muscle weakness, PTSD, anxiety, and depression in patients who had recovered from COVID-19 without hospitalization, revealing impairment across all the outcomes.

-Therefore, it is imperative to investigate the occurrence of analogous manifestations in patients who have recovered from moderate to severe Covid-19 and underwent hospitalization.
+Therefore, it is imperative to investigate the occurrence of analogous manifestations in patients who have recovered from moderate to severe COVID-19 and underwent hospitalization.

-Thus, this study aimed to evaluate the presence of PTSD in individuals who required hospitalization for COVID-19 and its relationship with sociodemographic variables, quality of life, muscle strength and functional capacity.
+Thus, this study aimed to evaluate the presence of PTSD in individuals who required hospitalization for COVID-19 and its relationship with sociodemographic variables, quality of life, muscle strength, and functional capacity.